-• A common feature of group B vitamins is their occurrence in yeast (except vitamin yeast is not considered the major source of group B vitamins in humans; a small quantity of yeast does not contain nutritionally significant amount of B vitamins.
+- A common feature of group B vitamins is their occurrence in yeast (except vitamin B12).
+However, if the yeast is included in the diet only as a means of rising bread, then yeast is not considered the major source of group B vitamins in humans; a small quantity of yeast does not contain nutritionally significant amount of B vitamins. - Their metabolic effects are inter-linked. - Deficiency of only a single vitamin occurs rarely. - They are produced by the intestinal micro flora but the amount produced is generally only a fraction of the daily recommended intake.